Pravanshu1608/Pravanshu1608/README.md

-# 💫 About Me:
+# Hi, how are you?👋
-😎 Aspiring software engineer with a passion for exploring the intersection of computer science and human intelligence/behavior.<br>📫Reach me via [email](mailto:pravanshu.pati1608@gmail.com) or add on [LinkedIn](https://www.linkedin.com/in/pravanshu-pati-/).
+- 😎 Aspiring software engineer with a passion for exploring the intersection of computer science and human intelligence/behavior.
+- 📫 Reach me via [email](mailto:pravanshu.pati1608@gmail.com) or add on [LinkedIn](https://www.linkedin.com/in/pravanshu-pati-/).

 ## 🌐 Socials: